mnelissen/coo/README.md

 * initialize the "vmt" field to the VMT (add a constructor?)
 * recognize global variables and function parameters (searched, but never any added)
-* line number counting, and add it to error messages
+* line number counting, add line pragmas

 ## License